-- 1. CRemove the temporary test resistor installed in the MO assembly and insert U4 74LS165 (8-bit shift register counts wait states) - 2. □ With jumper caps (shorting shunts), select the desired number of wait-states on J10.
+5. ☐ Using a CPU capable of addressing more than 64K, and appropriate software, verify that memory can be read and written.
+(Note: this option was not tested on the prototype as a CPU with this capability was not available.)
+Me em8 ROM Wait State, option M4 1. ☐ Insert U42 - 74LS165 (8-bit shift register - counts wait states) 2. ☐ With shorting shunts, select the desired number of wait-states on J10.
 No shunts for zero wait states.
 Add one shunt at "1" to get one wait state.
 Add a second shunt at "2" for two wait states.
 Continue adding shunts for up to eight wait states.
-Note that all subsequent shunts remain in place as more are added for additional wait states. - 3. \Box Insert the board into the bus and power On. - 4. □ With at least one wait state set, confirm activity on U42 pin 9 as evidence that ROM wait states are being produced.
+Note that all subsequent shunts remain in place as more are added for additional wait states.
+3. ☐ Insert the board into the bus and power On.
+4. ☐ With at least one wait state set, confirm activity on U42 pin 9 as evidence that ROM wait states are being produced.
 If an oscilloscope is available, view a waveform on U42 pin 9.
-Add shunts and watch the duty cycle change to indicate more wait states.

-Mem8 Battery-backed (non-volatile) RAM, option M5

-This option is currently not available.
+Add shunts and watch the duty cycle change to indicate more wait states. Μe em8 Battery-backed (non-volatile) RAM, option M5 the is option is currently not available.
 A design problem surfaced in prototype testing.
-If this option is used along with the automatic chip configuration circuit, the batteries are drained very quickly.
-A correction has been designed, but it is not easy to patch in.
-The next revision will have the problem corrected.

-Mem8 Memory Management Unit (MMU), option M6

-Note: it will be easier to test this option if option P7 or option P8 (bank select display) are selected and installed first.
-Also helpful are options P5 or P6 (A16 - A23 display).
-Of course, these options require option P0, which must be selected and installed as well ahead of option M6.

-- 2. Insert U30 74LS688 (MMU I/O port decoder) - 3.
-U With jumper shunts at J9, select an appropriate I/O address for the MMU bank select port.
+If this option is used along with a automatic chip configuration circuit, the batteries are drained very quickly.
+A correction has been designed, but it is teasy to patch in.
+The next major revision should have the problem corrected. Μe em8 Memory Management Unit (MMU), option M6 Als te: it will be easier to test this option if option P7 or option P8 (bank select display) are selected and installed first. o helpful are options P5 or P6 (A16 - A23 display).
+Of course, these options require option P0, which must be selected d installed as well ahead of option M6.
+1. ☐ Insert U30 - 74LS688 (MMU I/O port decoder) 2. ☐ Using jumper shunts at J9, select an appropriate I/O address for the MMU bank select port.
 A shunt ON programs a low for that bit.
-For example, to select output port 32H (0011 0010 binary), put shunts on A7, A6, A3, A2 and A0. - 4. □ Put the board into the bus and power ON.
+For example, to select output port 32H (0011 0010 binary), put shunts on A7, A6, A3, A2 and A0.
+3. ☐ Put the board into the bus and power ON.
 Using a monitor program, output anything to the port selected above.
-Observe a pulse on U22 pin 9. - 5.
-Insert U22 74LS174 (MMU Bank Select Register) - 6. □ Put the board into the bus and power ON.
+Observe a pulse on U22 pin 9.
+4. ☐ Insert U22 - 74LS174 (MMU Bank Select Register) 5. ☐ Put the board into the bus and power ON.
 Using a monitor program, output 01H to the MMU bank select port setup in step four above.
 Observe the outputs of U22, pins 10, 7, 5 and 2 with a logic probe.
 The pattern 0001 should be seen.
 Send various combinations of bits to the bank select port and be sure the output of U22 agrees.
 Note that if the Bank Select LED display, option P7 or the Bank Select Hex display, Option P8 was constructed prior, the bank select register output will show on these displays.